This page lists various works I have translated from Japanese to English.

 - “Witch of the Library” (図書館の魔女) by Daisuke Takada (高田大介) [First chapter]

-The below translations are official, meaning I have gotten the authors full permission to translate and list the translation on my blog:
+The below translations are official, meaning I have gotten the authors full permission to translate and list the translation on my blog: (the first three below are full translations)

 - ”Sluggish Symbol, Inane Illusion” (緩慢な表象と虚ろな幻想) by Yuki Fujimira (藤村由紀): Table of Contents